 You can wipe these things down with regular hand sanitizer, but it’s easier if you just have the individual hand sanitizer wipes.
 Easy to carry in my bag or your pocket.
 I use these to protect myself throughout the day when I’m outside the house.
 Inside the house, I use a spray bottle of Clorox or Cleanser and wipe down the following:

 - Light switches: All light electrical outlets are wiped down (on the outside of course) with hand sanitizer every day.

-- Kitchen Appliances (start and shut off buttons) cleaned regularly.
-Even turning on the faucet (wipe it down after use – after cooking it completed).
+- Kitchen Appliances (start and shut off buttons) are cleaned regularly.
+Even turning on the faucet (wipe it down after use – after cooking it is completed).

 - Stove handles to turn the stove on and off.

 - Cabinet handles (once or twice a day)

 - Door knobs that are used regularly, like the bathroom and closet doors.

 The biggest issue is that during the flu and Covid-19 season, we need to strengthen our immune systems too!
 This link, “Want a defense against COVID-19?
 Strengthen Your Immune System, you may find it very helpful as well, and it certainly wouldn’t hurt to try preventatives to protect ourselves and our family!

 You may say, “after all that, how did we get Covid?”
 Well, when people leave the house, they may not be as diligent as they should be.
 It’s the habits we’ve developed over the years.
 It’s just a world in which we need to create new habits to prevent the spread of Covid-19.
 Remember, above all things, protect yourself and your loved ones.
 We have to deal with the upcoming Flu season.
 Many of us may not be able to tell what is what, as in ‘is it the Flu or Covid.”
 Remember to click on this link or the one above to identify the difference between Covid-19 and Flu Symptoms.
 This will help us know the symptoms and get medical help, if necessary.